andavissuse/kynda/README.md

   * ask for a project name and create a .\/\<project-name\> directory
   * ask where the data bundles are located
   * ask what features you want to use for comparison
-  * for each feature, ask for the name of a script that will extract and return the feature value(s).
+  * for each feature, ask for:
+    * path to an executable that will extract and return the feature value(s).
 The script may invoke other binaries; the key point is that the script must return a list of feature value(s) (one value per line).
+See the doc directory for executable details and templates.

 Result:
 * .\/\<project-name\>\/\<project-name\>.conf file